syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 {% highlight vb.net %}
 'Loads an existing Word document
-Dim wordDocument As New WordDocument("Sample.docx", FormatType.Docx)
+Dim wordDocument As New WordDocument("Template.docx", FormatType.Docx)
 'Initializes the ChartToImageConverter for converting charts during Word to pdf conversion wordDocument.ChartToImageConverter = New ChartToImageConverter() 'Sets the scaling mode for charts (Normal mode reduces the Pdf file size)